rtbrick/bngblaster/docsrc/sources/interfaces.rst

 The BNG Blaster distinguishes between interface links and interface functions.
 An interface link can be considered as the actual interface with all the corresponding IO settings.
 This is similar but not the same as physical interfaces in typical router implementations.
-One or more interface functions can be attached to those links, similar to logical interfaces.
+Interface functions are similar to logical interfaces and define the actual services.
+One or more interface functions can be attached to each interface link.

 At least one interface function is required to start the BNG Blaster.

 Operating System Settings
 -------------------------

-The BNG Blaster implements all protocols in userspace.
-Therefore the user interfaces must not have an IP address configured in the host operating system, to prevent that the received packets are handled or even responded by Linux kernel as well.
+The BNG Blaster implements all protocols in user space.
+Therefore the used interfaces links must not have an IP address configured in the host operating system, to prevent that the received packets are handled or even responded to from the Linux kernel as well.

 All used interface links must be in an operational state up.